SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 # Network Components
 **Virtual Networks** and **Virtual subnets** are used to make azure resources communicate with each other, with the internet and with other on-premises services, they provide isolation and segmentation of networks, they perform routing and filtering of the traffic.
 - **Public endpoints**: public IP accessible in the internet
-- **Private endpoints**: internal to a virtual network they have a private IP address from the address space of that vnet.
+- **Private endpoints**: internal to a virtual network they have a private IP address from the address space of that vnet

+vnets are scoped to a single region.
 When you create a vnet you set up a private IP address space that exists only inside the network, you can further split the IP range in subnets.
 For name resolution you can use the Azure service built-in or using external DNS.

 To make a resource accessible from the whole internet you need to create a **public IP** and assign it, otherwise you can put the resource behind a public load balancer.

 If you want to link different private azure resources you can use **Service Endpoints** (which are not exposed externally).
+If you need to link different vnet without a VPN you can use **VNet Peering**

 If you need to link the on-premises resources to the Azure cloud resources, you can use an Azure **VPN**, or **Azure ExpressRoute** which provides a dedicated VPN that doesn't travel over the internet but in private channels (used for high bandwidth and higher levels of security).

 Azure automatically handles the routing between the subnets, but you can override the behavior with custom elements:
-- **Route tables:** you can define you own rules of routing
+- **Route tables:** you can define you own rules of routing (User Defined Routes)
 - **Border Gateway Protocol**: used with VPNs to propagate the on-premises BGP routes to Azure virtual networks.

 In order to specify custom filtering you can use:
-- **Network security groups**: Azure resources that specify multiple inbound and outbound security rules (they work on all the layers, IP, ports, protocol used)
+- **Network security groups**: Azure resources that specify multiple inbound and outbound security rules (they work on all the layers, IP, ports, protocol used) They allow you to manage networking rules in your subnets, creating isolated networks, filtering traffic by rules.
+You can use **Application Security Groups** to create a logical grouping of resources so that you can target them inside yout NSG rules instead of targeting static IPs.
 - **Network virtual alliances**: specialized VMs that perform network function (such as running a firewall).
+- **Azure firewall**: a firewall component that is automatically configured by azure as an entry point for a virtual network and all the component inside, it is scalable.

 You can link different virtual networks using **virtual network peering**: it uses private channels to send data inside azure backbone network, never entering the public internet.